ganesharja/sample/README.md

 # Common Terraform Commands

     $ terraform init
     $ terraform plan
     $ terraform apply -auto-approve

-if you want to supply any values of the variable from the command line.
+## if you want to supply any values of the variable from the command line.

     $ terraform plan -var VARNAME=value
     $ terraform apply -auto-approve -var VARNAME=value

-If you want to supply any values of the variable from the anyother file apart from terraform.tfvars, you need to explicity pass the varaible file name to be used .
+## If you want to supply any values of the variable from the anyother file apart from terraform.tfvars, you need to explicity pass the varaible file name to be used .

     $ terraform plan -var-file=dev.tfvars
     $ terraform apply -auto-approve -var-file=dev.tfvars

+## precedence

+        When compared to the values of the variables declared in terraform.tfvars, command line variables will have higher precendence

+        -var / -var-file   >  terraform.auto.tfvars  > terraformtfvars > shell variables